cnorick/curse-of-strahd-notes/Yelena Arasek.md

 ## Playing Yelena Arasek

 ## History/Info
-- They sell from [[reference/Adventuring Gear|Adventuring Gear]] that is 25 gp or less
+- They sell from [[reference/Adventuring Gear|Adventuring Gear]] that is 25 gp or less at 5x the price

 ## What They Want